-Land of Hope: An Invitation to the Great American Story relates the history of the United States in a clear-eyed fashion while stressing the great opportunity and positive effects of our country’s unique experiment in self-governance.
+The textbook relates the history of the United States in a clear-eyed fashion while stressing the great opportunity and positive effects of our country’s unique experiment in self-governance.
 Author Wilfred McClay says in his introduction (p. xi) that the primary objective of the book is "to offer to American readers, young and old alike, an accurate, responsible, coherent, persuasive, and inspiring narrative account of their country─an account that will inform and deepen their sense of the land they inhabit and equip them for the privileges and responsibilities of citizenship."

 McClay primarily follows political events rather than taking a social studies approach to U.S. history.
 For example, when he discusses the Progressive movement, he mentions the key leaders and cultural developments they influenced (e.g., the eugenics movement), but his primary focus is on the Progressive movement’s impact on political events and government.

 The textbook for Land of Hope is very well written in a narrative style that makes it easy to read.
 Here’s a sample from the conclusion of Chapter 17: The New Deal on page 315.

 How quickly his [President Franklin D. Roosevelt’s] fortunes had turned.
 After November 1938, there would be no more Hundred Days explosions of legislative activity.
 Roosevelt’s New Deal had made dramatic and permanent changes in the landscape of American life and had eased the effects of a very great economic calamity.
 His spirit and his words had restored the nation’s spirit.
 But his policies had not solved the problems of the economy and had not returned the country to full employment.
 It would take, not the moral equivalent of war, but war itself to accomplish that.

-Aside from a few maps, there are no illustrations.
+Aside from a few maps, there are no illustrations in the textbook.
 While the book is mostly text, it doesn’t seem intimidating or overwhelming because it’s such an entertaining read.
 I think Land of Hope is just the sort of textbook that would appeal to many homeschoolers.
 It doesn’t promote a particular religious viewpoint, but it is respectful of religion and mentions some religious developments of historical significance.
 It takes an even-handed approach to political parties and competing political viewpoints.
 This is especially evident in Chapter 22: The World Since the Cold War where he discusses presidents from George H. W. Bush through Donald Trump, the War on Terror, and other politically-charged events in a relatively unbiased manner.

 Hillsdale College's Free Course for the Book